Madleyym/Open-Brew-Devs-Tea-Protocol/README.md

-# 🧪 Open Brew — dApp Analytics for TEA Protocol
+# 🧪 Open Brew — DEX Analytics for TEA Protocol

 Open Brew is a decentralized analytics and staking platform built on top of [TEA Protocol](https://www.tea.xyz/).
 This project aims to provide contributors and users with a clean dashboard to track packages, stake tokens, monitor transactions, and view KYC-verified addresses.